 A beautiful hat design by Christy Furlan, Three Rings for the Elven Kings was inspired by the works of JRR Tolkein.

 You must get the pattern directly from the designer via this Ravelry page or the full ebook page which has all of her Lord of the Rings Hat Collection.
+What we have here for you is one lovely lovely skein of yarn!

 Here is what Christy has to say: